 The greater rotation of 134 degrees side-to-side swing rotation provided by PowerTilt addressed problems with the tilting bucket.
 With PowerTilt the need to reposition the machine far less frequently resulted in dramatically increased productivity.
 Without the PowerTilt, it was very difficult to build a consistent, smooth, finished slope.
 PowerTilt allowed operators to make small subtle adjustments that saved a tremendous amount of time and improved the quality of the finished product on the job site.

-Over a decade of research, innovation and engineering has gone into making PowerTilt an integral solution for worksite efficiency.
+Over a decade of research, innovation and engineering have gone into making PowerTilt an integral solution for worksite efficiency.
 PowerTiIt is specifically engineered to work with a variety of attachments to enhance machine versatility and productivity.
 PowerTilt's inherent flexibility allowed Thomas Construction Company to keep PowerTilt on their machine 100 percent of the time, year-round.
-PowerTilt is available for equipment up to 75,000 pounds in eight sizes with standard rotation of up to 180 degrees.
+PowerTilt is available for equipment up to 75,000 pounds in eight sizes with a standard rotation of up to 180 degrees.
 Each model is engineered for a specific class of machinery and individually customized to fit your machine.

-To learn more about PowerTilt, visit http://solutions.parker.com/powertilt.
+To learn more about PowerTilt, visit our PowerTilt website.

 This article was contributed by Jessica Howisey, marketing communications manager and Daniel Morgado, applications engineer, Helac Business Unit, Cylinder Division